Best eSIM for Maasai Mara, Kenya (2026)

 How much data do I need for a week in Maasai Mara?

 For offline maps, WhatsApp, and occasional photo uploads: 2–3GB.
 For video calls and Instagram: 5–8GB.
-Unlimited plans remove all data anxiety and are recommended for stress-free safari connectivity.
+Unlimited plans remove all data anxiety.